cbib/DIMet/README.md

 # Documentation

-All the details of how to run DIMet are found in the [Wiki](https://github.com/cbib/DIMet/wiki) page.
-This documentation contains the information that the user needs to build her/his own folder structure of data and configuration files, and to successfully run DIMet.
+All the details about how to run DIMet can be found on the dedicated [Wiki](https://github.com/cbib/DIMet/wiki) page.
+Importantly, this is where you will find the information about how to organise the data (folder structure) and how to populate the configuration files to successfully run DIMet.

 -----------------------------------------------

 # Getting help